netdata/netdata/collectors/python.d.plugin/go_expvar/README.md

 # go_expvar

 The `go_expvar` module can monitor any Go application that exposes its metrics with the use of `expvar` package from the Go standard library.

 `go_expvar` produces charts for Go runtime memory statistics and optionally any number of custom charts.
-Please see the [wiki page](https://github.com/netdata/netdata/wiki/Monitoring-Go-Applications) for more info.

 For the memory statistics, it produces the following charts: